BytePact/BytePact-Website/content/portfolio/vdab.md

 banner_image: "images/projects/project-details-vdab.png"
 ---

-[Vind een opleiding](https://www.vdab.be/opleidingen/aanbod?p=1) (translated: Find Your Training) is an online initiative of VDAB (the Flemish depeartment for professional education) to help people find a suitable training for them.
+[Vind een opleiding](https://www.vdab.be/opleidingen/aanbod?p=1) (translated: Find Your Training) is an online initiative of VDAB (the Flemish department for professional education) to help people find a suitable training for themselves.

+In 2021 'Vind een opleiding' will get an upgrade and BytePact is contributing to that.
+In particular the matchmaking between users and recommended courses will be optimized.